Working as true partners with our clients in realising the full value of their land.

 Our Land Management teams are based in the following offices:

 Banchory; Cambridge; Canterbury; Chelmsford; Chester; Cirencester; Exeter; Guildford; Harrogate; Inverness; Ipswich; Lewes; Morpeth; Northallerton; Norwich; Oxford; Perth; Salisbury; Shrewsbury; St Albans; Stamford.

 Strutt & Parker does, of course, offer you all the support you will need to help you pass your APC at the earliest opportunity.
 You will gain varied on-the-job experience working as part of one of our successful teams, and will quickly be given plenty of responsibility for looking after the interests of our clients.

 Our Farming Department helps landowners and farmers meet their business objectives and make the most from their land.
-We are looking for graduates with a strong farming background and good agriculture-related degree to join our team of over 40 consultants.
+Strutt & Parker would usually be looking for Graduates with strong farming backgrounds and good agriculture-related degrees.

 Our Private Property Projects team offers a range of architectural and building services to private clients.
 Operating out of our Guildford office, it takes a small number of new graduates each year